felselva/uastar/README.md

 The source code of this project is licensed under the terms of the ZLIB license:

-Copyright (C) 2017 Felipe Ferreira da Silva
+Copyright (c) 2017 Felipe Ferreira da Silva

 This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages arising from the use of this software.